wjholden/Advent-of-Code-2015/README.md

 * [nalgebra](https://www.nalgebra.org/) is fast and usable.
 * Multithreading with Rayon is very cool, but it might not always help.
 In day 15, it actually made things slower.
 * You can separate `match` cases to the same arm with `|`.
+* Looks like Rust does have Java-style method references.
+For example, `map(Vec::len)`.

 ## Documentation